Magaiarsa/AcademicResources/README.md

 My idea with this wiki is to centralize resources to act as a good starting point for undergraduates (_et al._) to write their first scientific paper.
-There are also resources related to non-native English speakers (my case), online courses that I have enjoyed, and advice on life in the sciences that might be useful for those thinking of pursuing a Masters or a Ph.D.
+There are also resources related to non-native English speakers (like me), online courses that I have enjoyed, and advice on life in the sciences that might be useful for those thinking of pursuing a path in Academia.
+I hope it is useful =)

 You can start by reading [How to get the mentoring you want](https://rackham.umich.edu/wp-content/uploads/2018/11/mentoring.pdf)